ConorReynolds/botc-script-tool/README.md

 ## Basic Usage

-Much of the UI is self-explanatory.
+The UI is largely self-explanatory.
 The buttons on the top right allow you to (in order):

-- import script JSONs
+- import/upload script JSONs
 - export/download the current script JSON
 - clear the script
 - print the script (Ctrl+P or Cmd+P works also)